jiaohehu/NPreview/DOC-preview-math.md

   $          C &= b + c

-Note that in the previous case, only having had detected the label in the first (main) equation will trigger all numbering for subsequent sub-equations, regardless if the subequation is labeled or not.
-However, without a label means it is impossible to reliably refer to this equation using a number that is consistant.
-Thus, in order to refer to sub-equations, one can place additional labels such as follows.
+Note that in the previous case, when the first equation (main-equation) is present with a label, then numbering for all remaining sub-equations is to be done, regardless if the that sub-equation is presented with a labeled or not.
+Regardless, having a label with a sub-equation is going to make it easier to "refer" to this sub-equation within a text block.

   $ $(#eq:a) A &= a + b + c\\
                &= 2a + 2b